-Two 121⁄2" Strips overlapping the chassis 13 holes extend the tail of the car, which consists of two Flanged Sector Plates bolted by the flanges at their broad ends to a 21⁄2" x1⁄2" Double Angle Strip on one edge, and to an Angle Bracket on the other edge.
-The narrow ends of the two Flanged Sector Plates are spaced one hole apart, and are bolted in the second hole in their flanges to the Flanged Sector Plates, and are joined to the 51⁄2" x11⁄2" flexible Plates by 21⁄2" small radius Curved Strips.
+Two 121⁄2" Strips overlapping the chassis 13 holes extend the tail of the car, which consists of two Flanged Sector Plates bolted by the flanges of their broad ends to a 21⁄2" x1⁄2" Double Angle Strip on one edge, and to an Angle Bracket on the other edge.
+The narrow ends of the two Flanged Sector Plates are spaced one hole apart, and are bolted in the second hole in their flanges to a 51⁄2" Strip.
+Two 21⁄2" small radius Curved Strips and a 21⁄2" Strip are bolted to a Double Bracket and fixed as shown.
+Two U-Section Curved Plates overlapped one hole also are bolted to the Flanged Sector Plates, and are joined to the 51⁄2" x11⁄2" Flexible Plates are bolted to the Flanged Sector Plates are bolted to a Flat Trunnion and a Double Bracket.